Alexis Dunn Amore's additional information

 -

-Alexis Dunn Amore PhD, CNM is a clinical associate professor.
+Alexis Dunn Amore PhD, CNM is a Clinical Associate Professor.
 She is committed to advancing the health of those most vulnerable.
 Her clinical practice, teaching, research and service are focused on dismantling perinatal health disparities, addressing racism and bias in midwifery and nursing education, and developing initiatives to address the root causes of maternal mortality.
 Her work has improved the health of thousands of women through research and clinical practice as well as advocacy efforts on the state and national level.
 She is passionate about the community and works in collaboration with several community organizations to develop timely and innovative strategies to address disparities in health outcomes for black women during pregnancy, as well as initiatives to build social support and resilience in the birth community.

-Amore has received active funding for her research in the past from the National Institutes of Health, and the American College of Nurse Midwives.
+Prof. Amore has received active funding for her research in the past from the National Institutes of Health, and the American College of Nurse Midwives.
 She is currently funded as a Co-Investigator on a R01 study funded by NIH/NINR entitled “Biologic Mechanisms of Labor Dysfunction: A systems Biology approach“ for which she oversees the community advisory board and leads sessions with them to support the research process.
 She has published in a variety of journals including the Journal of Midwifery and Women’s Health, Biological Research for Nursing, and BMC Pregnancy and Childbirth.
 Additionally, she actively disseminates health-related information through mainstream and social media outlets and has been featured on NPR radio as well as television broadcasts for Fox 5 Atlanta.

 Prior to joining the faculty at NYU Meyers, Amore worked as a tenure track assistant professor at the Nell Hodgson Woodruff School of Nursing at Emory University.
 She also worked as a certified nurse midwife at the Atlanta Birth Center.
 Additionally, she has several years working as a nurse midwife in a variety of hospital based and community settings.